Skip to main content

 Mailing Address

-The claim process begins with a phone call to 1-855-660-5862.
-Have the account holder's full name, account numbers, and a certified death certificate available when making initial contact.
+The first step is contacting First Financial Bank at 1-855-660-5862 with the account holder's full name, account numbers, and a certified death certificate in hand.

 Death claim process